-"You cannot de-risk a business completely or you will have a poor, uninspiring business and this will result in failure."
+"You cannot de-risk a business completely or you will have

-MSB CEO Retail sector London
+Retail sector London

 "The lower gearing levels for smaller and younger companies show how critical equity finance is at the dynamic growth phase as debt is hard to raise at this stage.
 Conversely as they hit mid size and become more attractive debt propositions, businesses become more risk averse as they have weaned themselves off higher debt levels since the financial crash and may now be more cautious than their larger brethren.
 Herein lies the opportunity as confidence returns - to finance turbo charged growth in the critical MSB segment."